nhatsmrt/nhatsmrt.github.io/index.md

 My team placed 8th in the public round of an emotion recognition based on audio, using a convolutional neural network on top of MFCC representation.

 GitHub Repository: [erc](https://github.com/nhatsmrt/erc)

-# Work Experience
-## Software Engineering Intern at Verta (June-November 2020)
-At Verta, I was fortunate enough to have worked on many parts of the company's tech stack:
-* I implemented the dataset versioning interface for Verta's Scala client, inspired by GitHub's design, with immutable datatypes (Repository, Commit) and operations (update, revert, merge).
-* I worked on the new machine learning model registry and deployment interface for Verta's Python client, wrote a command-line tool that helps user to automate their deployment workflow, and maintained the deployment backend, written in Golang and MySQL.
-I also wrote end-to-end deployment tests to prevent regression.
-* I set up the Jenkins test pipeline for the Scala client, and configured a Kubernetes pods for the pipeline to run on.

 # Personal Projects:
 ## Machine Learning: